nuta/seiya.me/www/blog/_rethinking-microkernels.md

 - Declarative userspace management (like systemd/Kubernetes)
 - Kernel/userspace hybrid apps

-## Rust + GC-based languages
+## Why Rust?

 I chose Rust as the primary programming language for Stelana.
 Rust enforces me to design a good API, for example, *"who owns this object?"*, *"does this operation need a mutable reference?"*, *"where should I decrement the reference counter?"*, *"where should I acquire a lock?"*, and so on.
 If I'm doing something wrong, the compiler tells me that it won't work.
 For me, Rust is C++ with safety belts.

-Rust is a well-designed programming language, but it also introduces a steep learning curve to do things correctly.
+Rust is a well-designed programming language, but it needs to introduce some advanced concepts to do things correctly.
 Async Rust is a good example of this.
 It's very carefully designed, but is hard by nature.
-This is why Stelana apps are written in a straightforward event loop + async APIs style (no `async fn`s).
-I intentionally avoid using such advanced language features.
-It allows newbies to use Rust as a scripting-ish language with an ergnomic developer experience.
+This is why Stelana apps are written in a straightforward event loop + non-blocking APIs style.
+I intentionally avoid using such advanced language features so that newbies can use Rust as a scripting-ish language with an ergnomic developer experience.

-In the near future, I plan to add a support for GC-based languages like JavaScript for building OS components.
-They are approachable for beginners, provide memory safety, and would be fast enough for non-critical components.
+In the near future, I plan to add a support for GC-based languages like JavaScript.
+They are approachable for beginners, provide memory safety, and would be fast enough for non-critical OS components.

+## How to try Stelana

+TODO: